didrichsen/PGR209_Backend_Prog_Exam/README.md

 # Backend Exam 2023 API Documentation

+Welcome to our REST API documentation for our order system for managing orders.
+Our API allows users to create machines and customers, which can then be added to orders.

+### Creating a machine
+A machine is composed of subassemblies, and each subassembly consists of various parts.
+An already designed machine can be included in multiple orders through order lines.

+However, for a new machine, the process involves creating parts, subassemblies, and finally, the machine – in that specific order.
+Each machine is aware of its subassemblies, and subassemblies are linked to their respective parts.

+Worth nothing, if a Machine is deleted, its underlying subassemblies and parts are deleted in that order.

+Our Order system is designed to receive a list of ids when relying on **Request objects**.

+### MachineRequest Object

+{
+"machineName": "your_machine_name",
+"price": 1000,
+"subassemblyIds": [1, 2, 3]
+}

+### SubassemblyRequest Object

+{
+"subassemblyName": "your_subassembly_name",
+"partIds": [1, 2, 3]
+}

+### Creating an order
+An order consists of order lines, each containing a single machine.
+An order has one customer, and it may have multiple order lines.
+A customer must have an address associated with them to be linked to an order.
+While an order can exist without order lines or a customer, if an order is deleted, its underlying order lines will also be removed.
+Customers, on the other hand, persist in the system even if they have no associated orders.
+A customer can have multiple orders, but an order line can only have one order.

+An Order is created by sending an OrderRequest Object.

+#### OrderRequest Object
+{
+"customerId": 1,
+"orderLineIds": [1,2,3,4]
+}

+##### Order Object
+{
+"orderId": 1,
+"orderDate": "2023-12-13T12:34:56",
+"totalPrice": 14999,
+"customer": {
+  Customer object properties go here
+},
+"orderLines": [{OrderLine Object, OrderLine Object}]
+}

+### Customer
+Customers can be created without specifying an address, initially, only email and name is required.
+However, as previously mentioned, they must have a registered address before being associated with any orders.
+It's worth noting that a customer can have multiple addresses associated with their profile.
+The creation of a customer involves sending a Customer Object through the designated API endpoint.

+#### Customer Object

+{
+"customerId": 0,
+"customerName": "John Doe",
+"email": "john.doe@example.com",
+"orders": [],
+"addresses": []
+}

+## Endpoints documentation

 ## AddressController

 | Operation               | Endpoint                   | Description                                                   | Request Body                         | Success Response                                      | Error Response                                |